cundd/CunddAssetic/README.md

 ### assetic:livereload

 Starts a [LiveReload](http://livereload.com/) compatible server that watches for file changes in fileadmin/ and re-compiles the assets if needed.
-The TypoScript constant `module.tx_assetic.settings.livereload.add_javascript` should be set to 1.
+The TypoScript constant `assetic.settings.livereload.add_javascript` should be set to 1.

 ```bash
 vendor/bin/typo3 assetic:livereload